itlezy/eMule/README.md

 ## Summary of changes
 ### opcodes
-The one real difference is fiddling the values of
+The one main difference is fiddling the values of

 ```c
 SESSIONMAXTRANS